AnodeEdge/anodeedge.github.io/_pages/cv.md

 ## Career Objective

-Seeking a position as a Site Reliability Engineer to put passion and skills towards helping the business meet strategic and operational goals by identifying opportunities to optimize existing processes and utilize new technology cost effectively.
-Possess expertise in hardware, cloud architecture, CI/CD tools, superior technical aptitude, and proven ability to work in collaborative environments.
+Seeking a position as a software engineer to put passion and skills towards helping meet goals by implementing new features, identifying opportunities to optimize existing processes and utilize new technologies if beneficial.
+Possesses expertise in hardware, cloud architecture, CI/CD,  technical aptitude, and proven ability to work in collaborative environments.

 ## Licenses and Certifications